Should you hire a fractional or interim Head of Tax?

 Author Jack Hart

-We’ve already discussed why you should consider hiring a permanent Head of Tax for your start-up, but as an alternative, could your business benefit from hiring a fractional or interim professional?
+We’ve already discussed why you should consider hiring a permanent Head of Tax for your start-up, but as an alternative, could your business benefit from hiring a fractional CFO-style tax leader or an interim executive?

-If your business is navigating complex tax challenges but isn’t ready for a full-time hire, a fractional or interim Head of Tax could be the strategic solution you need.
-In this article, we explore the differences between fractional and interim tax leadership, their benefits, and how to determine which is right for your organization.
+If your organization is navigating complex tax challenges but isn’t ready for a full-time executive, a fractional or interim Head of Tax could be the strategic solution you need.
+In this article, we explore the differences between fractional and interim tax leadership, their benefits, and how to determine which is right for your unique needs and business environment.

 What does an interim hire do?